Limulo/website-restyle2016/_posts/2016-10-22-linuxday2016-penguin.md

 ![penguin 2]({{site.url}}/assets/images/linuxday2016/IMG_0864.jpg)

-The board can be powered using a LiPo battery, so it can be place everywhere.
+The board can be powered using a LiPo battery, so it can be placed everywhere.
 The board also mounts an MP3 shield and a female minijack TRS that we used to reproduce a sound.

 We connected the _TouchBoard_ to a particular electrode made of a square shaped copper foil attached inside a little card box.

 ![front desk]({{site.url}}/assets/images/linuxday2016/station_7.png)

-This sensor detects user proximity while the TouchBoard sends trigger to two different servo motors:
+This sensor detects user proximity while the _TouchBoard_ sends trigger to two different servo motors:

 * one motor is attached to the penguin armpit and is responsible for moving the penguin arm;
 * the other servo is connected with some wind chimes;

-When the user approaches the little card box to donate, the sensor inside it sends an electric stimulus to the TouchBoard.
+When the user approaches the little card box to donate, the sensor inside it sends an electric stimulus to the _TouchBoard_.
 This stimulus is elaborated by the software on the board and eventually triggers an electric signal addressed to the servos.

 While the penguin is waiving you hear the warble by the wind chimes.